-C. 2015 Natural Gas CIP Tracker Account
+C. 2015 Electric CIP Tracker Account

-The Company spent approximately \$13.58 million on our natural gas CIP program in 2015.
+The Company spent approximately \$91.4 million on our electric CIP program in 2015.
 The Executive Summary provided as pages 1 to 6 of Attachment A summarizes our overall 2015 CIP expenditures and energy savings.
-The Conservation Cost Recovery Report provided as pages 21 to 24 of Attachment A includes our 2015 natural gas and natural gas CIP Trackers, which reflect actual 2015 expenditures and revenues, including carrying charges.2
+The Conservation Cost Recovery Report provided as pages 21 to 24 of Attachment A includes our 2015 electric and natural gas CIP Trackers, which reflect actual 2015 expenditures and revenues, including carrying charges.

-As part of the review of utilities' 2009 CIP Cost Recovery and Incentive petitions, the Energy Regulation and Planning Unit of the Department of Commerce, Division of Energy Resources (Department), proposed employee expense guidelines, including a recommended cap on employee expenses of 0.5 percent of total annual budgets or expenses.3 We report on our 2015 employee expenses below.
+As part of the review of utilities' 2009 CIP Cost Recovery and Incentive petitions, the Energy Regulation and Planning Unit of the Department of Commerce, Division of Energy Resources (Department) proposed employee expense guidelines, including a recommended cap on employee expenses of 0.5 percent of the total annual budget or expenses.
+We report on our 2015 employee expenses below.